TranslatorSRI/Babel/docs/README.md

 ability to combine cliques manually if needed urgently for some application, we prefer to find a source of mappings that would combine the two identifiers, allowing us to improve cliquing across Babel.

+## Where do the clique descriptions come from?

+Currently, all descriptions for NodeNorm concepts come from [UberGraph](https://github.com/INCATools/ubergraph/).
+You will note that descriptions are collected for every identifier within a clique, and then a combined list of unique descriptions is provided for the entire clique.
+Descriptions are not included in NameRes, but the `description` flag can be used to include any descriptions when returning cliques from NodeNorm.

 ## How can I build Babel?

 Babel is difficult to build, primarily because of its inefficient memory handling -- we currently need around 500G of